juanortizthirdwave/image_uploader/README.md

 Images Uploader
 ===============

-In this branch, our `Image` model has a `field_ids` array of id's of `Field` objects.
+In this branch, our `Image` model has a `field_ids` array.
+This array stores the id's of `Field` objects associated with our image.
 This array is serialized and stored in the database.
 Therefore, the fields associated with our image can be tracked along the different versions of the object.
 ```ruby
  create_table "images", force: true do |t|
     t.integer  "gallery_id"